anilzen/QTD2024/content/poster/_index.md

 Transport in open quantum systems can be explored through various theoretical frameworks, including the quantum master equation, scattering matrix, and Heisenberg equation of motion.
 The choice of framework depends on factors such as the presence of interactions, the coupling strength between the system and environment, and whether the focus is on steady-state or transient regimes.
 Existing literature treats these frameworks independently, lacking a unified perspective.
 Our work addresses this gap by clarifying the role and status of these approaches using a minimal single-level quantum dot model in a two-terminal setup under voltage and temperature biases.
 We derive analytical expressions for particle and energy currents and their fluctuations in both steady-state and transient regimes.
 Exact results from the Heisenberg equation are shown to align with scattering matrix and master equation approaches within their respective validity regimes.
 Crucially, we establish a protocol for the weak-coupling limit, bridging the applicability of master equations at weak-coupling with Heisenberg or scattering matrix approaches at arbitrary coupling strength.

 ---

+### William F. Braasch Jr.
+*NIST*

+#### Non-Abelian transport distinguishes three usually equivalent notions of entropy production
+We extend entropy production to a deeply quantum regime involving noncommuting conserved quantities.
+Consider a unitary transporting conserved quantities (“charges”) between two systems initialized in thermal states.
+Three common formulae model the entropy produced.
+They respectively cast entropy as an extensive thermodynamic variable, as an information-theoretic uncertainty measure, and as a quantifier of irreversibility.
+Often, the charges are assumed to commute with each other (e.g., energy and particle number).
+Yet quantum charges can fail to commute.
+Noncommutation invites generalizations, which we posit and justify, of the three formulae.
+Charges’ noncommutation, we find, breaks the formulae’s equivalence.
+Furthermore, different formulae quantify different physical effects of charges’ noncommutation on entropy production.
+For instance, entropy production can signal contextuality---true nonclassicality---by becoming nonreal.
+This work opens up stochastic thermodynamics to noncommuting---and so particularly quantum---charges.

+---

 ### Robert Coggins
 *UMBC*